-- Water levels across the site wetland hydrology function. - Habitat conditions. - Headcut or gully expansion (or the lack thereof). - Sediment levels trap behind structures.
+- Water levels across the site wetland hydrology function. - Habitat conditions.

-- Evaluate the effectiveness of interventions against the achievement of rehabilitation objectives and outcome. - Determine maintenance objectives.
+- Evaluate the effectiveness of interventions against the achievement of rehabilitation objectives and outcome. - Determine maintenance objective.

 Additional management measures must be implemented in the event the conditions do not improve.